51 Fun Things To Do in the Blue Mountains in 2024

 That’s not all that makes this place so special – it has a fantastic collection of indigenous and foreign plants, making it a relaxing and colourful place to visit.

-The garden covers over 250 hectares, meaning it never feels crowded, and there’s always something new to see and learn about.
-The staff run frequent events and walks to add even more to your visit.
+The garden covers over 250 hectares, meaning it rarely feels crowded, and there’s always something new to see and learn about.
+The staff run frequent tours and walks which can add more to your visit.

 Insider tip: There are free guided walks of the garden every day, which start from the Visitor Centre near P1 car park at 11:30am.
-Bookings aren’t essential but are recommended, especially if you’re travelling in a group.
-You can call (02) 4567 3000 to book.
+It’s a good idea to book, especially if you’re travelling in a group.
+Call (02) 4567 3000 to make a booking.

 Getting there: A 30-minute driver past Blackheath.
 There is a shuttle bus from Katoomba